uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

  - The graph network will be digitized and cleaned using QGIS.
 It will be modeled with Python to represent the London road network as a graph with nodes and edges, ready for further processing.

 ### 3. Graph Densification:
+ - The graph will be densified by adding intermediate nodes and refining edges.
+This will improve the accuracy and efficiency of the path-finding algorithm, resulting in a detailed and accurate representation of the road network.